fknfilewalker/vulkan-triangle-modern/README.md

 > Please clone this repository with submodule!

 ### Notes
-* `VK_EXT_swapchain_maintenance1` still has some bugs
+* `VK_EXT_swapchain_maintenance1` still has some validation bugs (the semaphore validation error should go away with the next SDK update)
-* Could not get GLFW to handle all of window creation because of GLFW / Vulkan c++ module interoperability problems.
-It is also possible that I am doing something wrong.
 * Linux window handling is not yet implemented because of the reason stated above.
-* MacOS does not support c++ modules yet.
-* All of the mentioned problems go away if the module import `import vulkan_hpp;` is replaced with `#include <vulkan/vulkan_raii.hpp>`